sunchitanand/camera-path-generator/README.md

 [2D Path Tracking - Cars](https://www.youtube.com/watch?v=LbZa1C9mGwQ&t=30s)

 ## How to Use

+- Open termninal and run the command `python camera-path-generator.py`
+- Select the desired option

+## How To Use With Your Own Videos

  > After downloading/ cloning, save your input video in the project root folder.